RobertTalbert/discretecs/MTH 325 Modules.md

 ## Content modules

-Each of these modules has three levels.
-Level 1 consists of basic mechanical computations, simple applications, and conceptual reasoning.
-Level 2 consists of more advanced work involving application and analysis.
-Level 3 is the highest level of work and includes programming and/or proof activities.
+Each of these modules has two levels.
+Level 1 consists of basic mechanical computations, applications, and conceptual reasoning.
+Level 2 consists of more advanced work involving application and analysis, and programming and/or proof activities.
 See the master learning outcomes list for mid- and low-level learning outcomes for each module.

 + Relations 1: Representation and Properties
 + Relations 2: Closures
 + Relations 3: Equivalence Relations and Partially Ordered Sets
 + Graphs 1: Representation and Properties
 + Graphs 2: Connectivity, Paths, and Circuits
 + Graphs 3: Shortest paths, Planarity, and Coloring
 + Trees 1: Properties
 + Trees 2: Applications
 + Trees 3: Spanning Trees

-9 modules x 3 levels = 27 in all from content.
+9 modules x 2 levels = 18 in all from content. +2 for general work = 20 modules in all.